Background and Introduction to the Topic

-IN PARTS II THROUGH V THE PAPERS from the workshop appear in the in which they were presented.
+IN PARTS II THROUGH V THE PAPERS from workshop appear in the order in which they were presented.
 The chapters have undergone limited editorial change, have not been reviewed by an outside group, and represent the views of the individual authors.
-Selected questions and the speakers' responses are included at the end of each section to provide the flavor of the workshop discussion.
+Selected questions and the speakers' responses are included to provide the flavor of the workshop discussion.

 Part II includes six chapters based on the introductory presentations by current and former Army scientists and personnel.
 Chapter 3 presents the purpose of the workshop and report from the perspective of one of the lead scientists who has extensively studied soldier intake patters, with emphasis on the individual, the food, and the eating situation or environment.
 The majority of the chapter further provides an overview of the remainder of the report and how each author approaches the problem of underconsumption of military operational rations.

 To frame the problem of ration underconsumption, the context of the field feeding system is described in Chapter 4.
 Operation Desert Storm raised questions regarding the acceptability of the current Army Field Feed System (AFFS) and its ability to move rations to the forward line of troops.
 To remedy this field scenario, the U.S. Army Quartermaster Center and School (QMC&S) conducted field trials to test the Army Field Feeding System-Future (AFFS-F).
 The AFFS-F will add new equipment and trained personnel to military field feeding.
 One of the most noteworthy improvements is the addition of the Kitchen Company Level Field Feeding-Enhanced (KCLFF-E) equipment, which moves forward with the company mess, and can be used to heat food